 “Given the serious financial implications for capacity providers, as well as the need for investor certainty and security of supply, this issue needs to be resolved as soon as possible,” said Energy UK chief executive Lawrence Slade.

-Tempus Energy doesn’t have any capacity contracts and so does not lose any income.
+Tempus Energy doesn’t have any capacity contracts and so will not lose any income.
 However, Bell claims to have strong support from fellow aggregators.

 Flexitricity has been one of the biggest winners of capacity contracts for DSR.
 Founder and chief operating officer Alistair Martin says the suspension of the mechanism will leave a sizeable dent in the company’s revenues.